 Since the start of SEARCH over 20 years ago we have collected large amounts of data.
 Huge sample sizes are needed for genetic studies to identify alleles associated with moderate and small risk at stringent statistical significance.

-Participants are identified via the Cancer Registry and invited to take part in SEARCH by their GP; or identified and approached via the Cancer Research Networks at the hospital where they are treated.
-They will be invited to complete a questionnaire and to provide a blood sample via their GP or hospital outpatient department.
+- Potential participants are identified and approached at the hospital clinic where they are treated (via the Cancer Research Networks).
+They will be invited to complete a questionnaire, and to provide a blood sample via their GP or hospital outpatients department.

 All patient identifiable data are stored in secure locked offices in a key card controlled building and on a secure computer network hosted by the University of Cambridge School of Clinical Medicine IT department in accordance with appropriate legal requirements.
 Only members of the immediate research team have access to identifiable data, either paper records or electronic data.

 After supplying questionnaire data, blood sample etc., we do not ask for any further active participation from participants.

 We also collect data on tumour details, treatment and outcome.
 This can be from hospital medical records.
 In addition, identifiable data e.g. your name, date of birth and NHS number are supplied by us to the Public Health England (PHE) Cancer Registry to request updates to the SEARCH medical data including those who may have passed away since the start of our study, including date and cause of death.
 The reasons for obtaining these data are to make sure that we have up to date and correct information and to ensure that the results of the study are as accurate as possible.

 Pseudoanonymised data generated by the study are analysed by the research groups within the teams of the principal investigators.
 Anonymised data may also be pooled with data from other groups.
 All presentations and publications are based on large sets of anonymised data.